 - Management of a project by both science and business-focused professionals

-- Development of your proprietary chemistries or library design based on our proprietary templates
+- Development of your proprietary chemistries or compound library design based on our proprietary templates

 - Estimated 10,000 scaffolds to choose from